Intro:

 No it was not justified.
 There were other constitutional ways to deal with

 the issue.
-Irrespective of the emergency legislation that was introduced in
+Irrespective of the emergency legislation that was introduced

-1939, those accused of desertion had a right in law to adduce evidence in
+in 1939, those accused of desertion had a right in law to adduce evidence

-their defence.
+in their defence.
 The

 Emergency Powers Order

-by the Irish Government in 1945 to dismiss and punish personnel was
+introduced by the Irish Government in 1945 to dismiss

 NOT an adjudication by military